FAQs

 What kind of pipe is being replaced?
 What is it being replaced with?

-A variety of different types and ages of pipes will be replaced including Ductile Iron, Copper, Wood, PVC, HDPE, and Concrete.
+For both water and sewer lines a variety of different types and ages of pipes will be replaced including Ductile Iron, Copper, Wood, PVC, HDPE, and Concrete.

 The new pipes will be a combination of PVC (Polyvinyl Chloride) and HDPE (High-Density Polyethylene) pipes.
-These materials have proven to be durable, reliable, and commonly used in modern water distribution systems.
+These materials have proven to be durable, reliable, and commonly used in modern water and sewer distribution systems.
 Our aim is to ensure a robust and long-lasting solution for the waterline replacement in your neighborhood.

 Disruption Questions